stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 17 - Explanation-based Learning.md

 _Given the prior knowledge (provided), can we prove this object is a mug_?

 No since the prior knowledge for a mug does not have causal connections which link to the given mystery object.

+### Explanation-based Learning II Quiz

+_What knowledge would finish our proof that this object (given) is a mug_?

+- Knowledge of a wooden spoon
+- Knowledge of an oven mitt